Elnix90/Youtube-Downloader/README.md

 - **Metadata & Lyrics**
   - Can automatically extract artist, title, and uploader information.
   - Fetch lyrics with [syncedlyrics](https://github.com/moehmeni/syncedlyrics) (no token or api required)
-  - Can automaticlaly add an album to your file, depending on what's inside the filename and author name
+  - Can automaticlaly add tags to your file, depending on what's inside the filename and uploader name
+  - can automaticly remove segments marked from sponsorblock

 - **Error Handling**
   - Detects and skips private videos.